 James throws down the gauntlet by showing that faith produces works.
 Faith is more than an academic exercise.
 It is rest in God’s promises and provisions.

-A dynamic faith cannot exist without works but faith is at the base of works.
-However, works are the necessary sign of genuine faith.
-We know that a person has genuine faith by what comes out of his life.
-However, not all Christians maintain good works so Titus has to challenge them to maintain good works
+A dynamic faith cannot exist without works, but faith is at the base of works.
+However, works are a necessary sign of genuine faith.
+We know that a person has genuine faith in what comes out of his life.
+However, not all Christians maintain good works, so Titus has to challenge them to maintain good works.

-The Christian must maintain his Christian walk (Ga 5:16-17) and can be filled or not filled based on his volition (Ep 5:18).
-Divine production is not an automatic issue for the Christian that is why Jesus commanded his disciples do what they need to do (Jn 13:17).
+The Christian must maintain his Christian walk (Ga 5:16-17) and be filled or not filled based on his volition (Ep 5:18).
+Divine production is not an automatic issue for the Christian.
+That is why Jesus commanded his disciples to do what they need to do (Jn 13:17).

 We cannot keep a dynamic faith from producing something.